zaetrik/omicron/README.md

 ### Middleware 🖖

-This will probably change in the future, but currently you can implement middleware like this =>

     import * as omicron from "@zaetrik/omicron";
     import * as E from "fp-ts/lib/Either";
     import { flow } from "fp-ts/lib/function";